 - 1/2 tsp baking soda

 - 1/4 tsp salt

-- 70% dark chocolate bar, chopped, coarsely chopped
+- 3.5 oz dark chocolate bar coarsely chopped

 - Preheat oven to 375 degrees F and spray non-stick 12 muffin tin with cooking spray.
 Set aside.

-- Fill each tin almost full with batter (I used trigger ice cream scoop) and bake for 22 minutes or until a toothpick inserted in the centre comes out clean.
-Let muffins cool for about 5 minutes and transfer to a cooling rack to cool off completely.
+- Fill each tin almost full with batter (I used trigger ice cream scoop) and bake for 22 minutes or until a toothpick inserted in the center comes out clean.
+Let muffins cool for about 5 minutes and transfer to a cooling rack to cool off more.

 - Store: Store in a cold dry place for a few days or freeze for up to 3 months.

 - Bananas: Make sure they are very ripe.
 The uglier bananas, the sweeter the muffins.
 If using frozen, thaw and use liquid.